 The Flesh Eaters by L.M.
 Morse (1979) - Grim and grimy, this pulp-tastic tale of cannibalism and depravity, set in the filthy Middle Ages, is deliciously sleazy.

 Lovers Living, Lovers Dead by Richard Lortz (1977) - A Seventies psychosexual romp with a bonkers shocker to explain why a professor's wife is—well, you'll see.

 Wilding by Melanie Tem (1992) - Female werewolf clans confront generational discord.
 Astute yet impressionistic, heartbreaking and bloody.

 The Spirit by Thomas Page (1978) - Sasquatch adventure horror.
 I'd place it in the eco-horror subgenre.

 Winter Wolves by Earle Westcott (1988) - Just what the title says.
 Written with a naturalist's eye, with a vivid frigid locale and some spooky titular creatures.

 Koko by Peter Straub (1988) - Straub to the rescue!
-I didn't get around to reviewing this yet, but Koko is a large-scale mainstream novel that's horror-adjacent, it is powerful, unsettling, at times brilliant.
+A mystery/serial killer/psychological thriller about the aftermath of Vietnam, Koko is a large-scale mainstream novel that's horror-adjacent; powerful, unsettling, and often brilliant.